 Action To Be Taken: Develop the two important communication habits in marriage – listening and confiding – which are essential to expanding understanding and trust.
 During this period, you need not assume anything and you need not imply anything.
 Talk about things as you see them, and be interested in understanding why things are the way they are.
 Be eager to explain why certain things are the way they are with you.
 Try to understand each other as that understanding builds up trust.
 Build your in-house communication capacity before things spill over.
 Consider enrolling in a couples communication class or post marital counselling to help you sail through that stage.
-For More of these services click here
+PGPEDIA offers these services.

 You may be in the Rebellion Stage when each of you is seeking to assert your self-interests and you end up having volatile – or hidden - power struggles.
 This is the stage where both couples have come to their wits ends trying to play along.
 The guy who was all caring is reverting to his old self of not caring what you do with your hair or how what you wear looks like on you.
 He is now becoming who he is; his boys, his games, his outing, his passwords and flirting around, his ‘workaholism’, his 'short-temperedness', his quest to 'club' or go out and stay out, everything that is self-seeking and of self-interest.
 The woman is tired of suppressing her opinion, choking under the pretense of being a loving and sweet wife.
 Now she wants to seek her own interest. and everything selfish and similar to what the man is doing or more.
 So You don’t speak 'at' me again, you don’t order me again.
 You don’t patronise me again.
 You don’t become all sagacious with the dumbest ideas again.
 Financial and social standings are silently used to justify one’s actions.
 So a woman who feels ‘oppressed' looks at her finances and ability to sustain herself in the event of a divorce, rather than finding creative ways of resolving the issue.
 Spouses Rebel against each other.